pingswept/me30-website/content/notes/KB2040-programming.md

 ![Saving code.py](/img/save-code-py.png)

-As the code is uploaded, you'll see the larger circular LED on the Feather board flash rapidly green for a moment.
+As the code is uploaded, you might see the green power LED flash rapidly for a moment.

-After the code is saved on the KB2040, you should see the large on-board NeoPixel LED blinking once per second.
+After the code is saved on the KB2040, if you wire an external LED from pin D5 to the GND pin, you should see it blinking once per second.

 If you've made it this far, your hardware and software are working properly.
 Congratulations!
 Go get a drink of cool, delicious water!
 {{< /expand >}}